sungnga/practice/gatsby/designcode/README.md

 - Just like a React component, we can pass props to styled components and apply different CSS styles
   - For example, if there's no title props passed to the MenuItem styled component, we don't add an additional 10px gap to the column
   - Another example is, we dynamically adjust the number of columns in Navbar depending on the length of the menuData array

+### Building the MenuTooltip component, toggling the MenuTooltip in Navbar
+- First, in the Navbar component:
+  - Create a piece of state called isOpen and initialize it to false
+  - For the account MenuButton, pass down an additional onClick event as props.
+This onClick props executes the handleClick function as a callback.
+So when the account MenuButton is clicked, isOpen state is toggled
+  - Write a handleClick function that toggles the isOpen state from false to true and vise versa
+    - This function also receives an event object as an argument
+    - Call event.preventDefault() to prevent the default onClick behavior, which takes you to the /account page
+  - In the return section, render the MenuTooltip component and pass down the isOpen state as props
+- In the MenuButton component:
+  - Receive the onClick props from the Navbar parent component
+  - In the Link component, add an onClick event handler and set it to the onClick props
+  - So this onClick props is only applied to the account MenuButton item.
+When this button is clicked, it toggles the isOpen state and the MenuTooltip component will be visible or hidden depending on this state
+- In the MenuTooltip component:
+  - Receive the isOpen props from the Navbar parent component
+  - Iterate over the tooltipData array and display each item in a MenuButton component.
+Pass down to it the item props
+  - Pass down the isOpen state as props to the Wrapper styled component
+  - In the Wrapper component, set the value of visibility property to `visible` if isOpen state is true.
+Else, set the value to `hidden`
+  - Finally, add styles to the component using CSS and CSS grid